-For the first year of the consulting period, Dr. Davidson is receiving a monthly consulting fee of \$29,375 for his performance of transition services.
-Over the course of the first year of the consulting period, the number of hours per week that Dr. Davidson will work will decrease.
-After the first year of the consulting period, Dr. Davidson will receive \$300 per hour for each additional hour of consulting services he provides.
+For the first year of the consulting period, Dr. Davidson received a monthly consulting fee of \$29,375 for his performance of transition services.
+Dr. Davidson now receives \$300 per hour for each additional hour of consulting services he provides.
+During the years ended December 31, 2019 and 2018, Dr. Davidson received aggregate payments of \$176,366 and \$176,855, respectively, pursuant to the transition agreement.